ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 Exchange EAS Protocol Test Suites include one common library, thirteen adapters and twelve test suites.

--   The test suites communicate with SUT via a protocol adapter and SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.
+-   The test suites communicate with SUT via a protocol adapter and an SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.